nterrel/nterrel.github.io/README.md

 ## Current structure

 - `index.html` — single-page site with tabbed sections (this might change later)
+- `script.js` - JavaScript functions for tab navigation (and more?)
 - `styles.css` — all of the site styling is contained here
 - `assets/` — images and other static assets (e.g. headshot)